algorandfoundation/algokit-cli/docs/features/localnet.md

 Once you have a named LocalNet running, the AlgoKit LocalNet commands will target this instance.
 If at any point you'd like to switch back to the default LocalNet, simply run `algokit localnet start`.

+### Named LocalNet Configuration Directory

+Upon running `algokit localnet start --name {name}`, AlgoKit stores configuration files in a specific folder on your system.
+The location of this folder depends on your operating system:

+- **Windows**: The configuration files are stored in the `APPDATA` folder.
+- **Linux or Mac**: The configuration files are stored in the `XDG_CONFIG_HOME` directory if it is set.
+If `XDG_CONFIG_HOME` is not set, the default location is `~/.config`.

+Inside the designated configuration folder, you will find a folder named `algokit` which contains the default sandbox hosting default configuration settings.
+Additionally, you will find folders named `sandbox{custom-name}` for each named LocalNet instance you have created.
+These folders contain the specific configuration settings for the respective named LocalNet instances.

+It is important to note that the configuration files are stored in a way that ensures separation between the default LocalNet environment and any named LocalNet environments you may create.
+This allows for more control and customization of your development environments.

 ### Stopping and Resetting the LocalNet

 To stop the LocalNet you can execute `algokit localnet stop`.
 This will turn off the containers, but keep them ready to be started again in the same state by executing `algokit localnet start`.